Jonathanhdq/Analyze_A_B_Test_Results/README.md

 Ensure that you have Python 3.x and Jupyter Notebook installed on your computer.
 Jupyter Notebook comes pre-installed with the installation of Anaconda, so install Anaconda if you haven't already.
 You can do so by going to the following link: https://www.anaconda.com/download/.
 Following which you need to install Pandas and NumPy typing `conda install pandas` in your computer terminal.

 ## Instructions
 Now you can either clone the repository in Git or download it as a zipfile.
-Once them run Jupyter Notebook in the folder continues the files in a Python 3.x. environment.
+Once done run Jupyter Notebook in the folder containing the files in a Python 3.x. environment.